 Course Withdrawal Procedures

-- A student who wishes to withdraw from a course after commencement shall inform HWA in writing by completing the Course Withdrawal Request Form.
+- A student who wishes to withdraw from a course after commencement shall inform HWA International School in writing by completing the Course Withdrawal Request Form.
 For students that are under 18 years of age, written consent from the parent / legal guardian must be obtained.

 - An interview session will be arrange with the Student Support Staff.

 - The student will have to complete the installment payments for all overdue fees of the existing course (if any) and returned outstanding property (if any) such as library books etc

 - Once approval is given, the notification of course withdrawal application will be given to the student. the refund policy and procedures shall apply if he/she is eligible for a refund.

 - The Fee Protection Scheme (FPS) for the course fee paid will be cancelled.

 - Student holding Student Pass is required to submit his/her Student’s Pass to HWA International School for cancellation of Student Pass with ICA.

 - The withdrawal process will have to be completed within 4 weeks from the receipt of the request for withdrawal.